arindas/resume/arindas-resume.md

 - <b>Event-driven API Call Gateway for Inference Services</b>

-  - Supports reading medical images from different sources (e.g. Object Storage like AWS S3) and processing them with configured Deep Learning Inference services
+  - Supports reading medical images from different "sources" (e.g. AWS S3) processing them with configured Deep Learning Inference services, and sending them to specified "sinks" (e.g. AWS S3)
   - Designed to accomodate archives containing multiple images, composite media like videos, dicom multiframe etc. even when the inference service expects single frame images.
   - Designed in an event driven fashion to accomodate multiple pipelines with different stages: enqueue, archive extraction / video split, ingestion, inference, response.
-  - Incorporates a custom task scheduler to make infremental progress on tasks in different pipelines, including retries for failed tasks and moving tasks from one pipeline to another
+  - Incorporates a custom task scheduler to make incremental progress on tasks in different pipelines, including retries for failed tasks and moving tasks from one pipeline to another
   - Engineered for concurrency at every level - from concurrent task state transitions to splitting and parallelizing work for individual tasks containing composite media.
   - Tunable to limit concurrency based on environment constraints - including limiting concurrent API calls to inference service to prevent overload
-  - Accomodates sync and async API call mechanisms to Inference Services with detailed auditkeeping for every API call and retries for failed API calls.
+  - Accomodates sync and async API call mechanisms to Inference Services with detailed audit keeping for every API call and retries for failed API calls.
   - Capable of integrating authentication at every API call boundary - from data interchange with sources and sinks to API calls to machine learning inference services.
   - _This solution enables rapid integration of our Machine Learning inference services with